Ernyoke/ervin-szilagyi-static-site/src/articles/an-introduction-to-aws-batch.md

 }
 ```

 We can notice in the resource definition that it requires a few other resources to be present.
 First, the compute environment needs a service role.
-According to the [Terraform documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/batch_compute_environment#service_role) the service role "allows AWS Batch to make calls to other AWS services on your behalf".
+According to the Terraform documentation[^2] the service role "allows AWS Batch to make calls to other AWS services on your behalf".
 With all respect to the people who wrote the documentation, for me personally, this statement does not offer a lot of information.
 In all fairness, Terraform documentation offers an example of this service role, which we will use in our project:

 ```terraform
 data "aws_iam_policy_document" "assume_role" {